nghia-vo/sarepy/doc/source/toc/section1.rst

   :align: center
   :figclass: align-center

   Figure 4.
-Demonstration of the scattering of scintillation photons in the scintillator-coupled X-ray detector by taking a flat-field image with a half field of view blocked. (a) Under 0.05s of exposure time. (b) Under 0.5s of exposure time.
+Demonstration of the scattering of scintillation photons in a scintillator-coupled X-ray detector by taking a flat-field image with a half field of view blocked. (a) Under 0.05s of exposure time. (b) Under 0.5s of exposure time.